| | |

 Mary found themselves being slowly but irresistibly drawn toward

 the Catholic faith.
+The seemingly

 somnambulant process of conversion was charted by Campbell in